Cabrillo National Monument: History

 On October 14, 1913, by presidential proclamation, Woodrow Wilson reserved 0.5 acre of Fort Rosecrans for "The Order of Panama ... to construct a heroic statue of Juan Rodriguez Cabrillo."
 By 1926 no statue had been placed and the Order of Panama was defunct, so Calvin Coolidge authorized the Native Sons of the Golden West to erect a suitable monument, but they were also unable to carry out the commission.

-The area near the national monument entrance was used for gliding activities in 1929-1935.
+The area near the national monument entrance was used for gliding activities in 1929–1935.
 Several soaring endurance records were established here by William Hawley Bowlus and others including the first 1-hour flight in a sailplane, and a 15-hour flight in 1930 which surpassed the world record for soaring endurance.
 Even Charles Lindbergh soared in a Bowlus sailplane along the cliffs of Point Loma in 1930.
 Markers for these accomplishments can be found near the entrance, and the site is recognized as a National Soaring Landmark by the National Soaring Museum.

 The site was designated as California Historical Landmark #56 in 1932 to commemorate the landing of Juan Rodríguez Cabrillo at San Diego Bay on September 28, 1542, the first European expedition to set foot on what later became the West Coast of the United States.
 A major renovation of the half-acre monument was undertaken in 1935; the deteriorating lighthouse was refurbished, a new road to the monument was built, and the Portuguese ambassador to the United States presented a bronze plaque, honoring Cabrillo as a "distinguished Portuguese navigator in the service of Spain" who made "the first Alta California landfall".

 In 1939 the Portuguese government commissioned a heroic statue of Cabrillo and donated it to the United States.
 The sandstone statue, executed by sculptor Alvaro de Bree, is 14 ft tall and weighs 14000 lb.
-The statue was intended for the Golden Gate International Exposition in San Francisco but arrived too late and was stored in an Oakland, California garage.
-Then-State Senator Ed Fletcher managed to obtain the statue in 1940 over the objections of Bay Area officials and shipped it to San Diego.
-It was stored for several years on the grounds of the Naval Training Center San Diego, out of public view, and was finally installed at Cabrillo Monument in 1949.
+The statue was intended for the Golden Gate International Exposition in San Francisco but arrived too late and was stored in an Oakland, California, garage.
+Then-state senator Ed Fletcher managed to obtain the statue in 1940 over the objections of Bay Area officials and shipped it to San Diego.
+It was stored for several years on the grounds of Naval Training Center San Diego, out of public view, and was finally installed at Cabrillo Monument in 1949.
 The sandstone statue suffered severe weathering because of its exposed position and was replaced in 1988 by a replica made of limestone.

 Cabrillo Monument was off-limits to the public during World War II because the entire south end of the Point Loma Peninsula was reserved for military purposes.
-Following the war the area of the national monument was enlarged significantly by Presidents Eisenhower and Ford.
+Following the war, the area of the national monument was enlarged significantly by presidents Eisenhower and Ford.
 It currently includes more than 140 acre.
 The area was listed on the National Register of Historic Places on October 15, 1966.